 - Sleeping more than usual

-A mild or severe TBI may cause the symptoms of a mild injury, plus additional symptoms within the first hours to days after the head injury, including:
+A severe TBI may cause the symptoms of a mild injury, along with additional symptoms within the first hours to days after the head injury, including:

 - Lengthy loss of consciousness or inability to wake from sleep

 - Weakness or numbness in fingers and toes

 - Repeated vomiting or nausea